kwasniew/hyperbook/README.md

 ## Extracting repetitive event data

-All actions dependent on state will follow the same pattern:
+All event based actions will follow similar pattern:
 ```javascript
 (oldState, event) => {
     const userData = event.target.value;
     ....
 }
 ```
+Action code would be cleaner if it didn't know about DOM Event API.

-Create selector function to extract part of the event we care about:
+Create a **selector function** to extract part of the event you care about:
 ```javascript
 const targetValue = event => event.target.value;
 ```
+Eventually, you'll move this code to a library but for now put it somewhere above your view declarations.

-Switch UpdatePostTest to use the new function:
+Switch ```UpdatePostTest``` to use the new function:
 ```javascript
 const UpdatePostText = (state, event) => ({
     ...state,
     currentPostText: targetValue(event)
 });
 ```
-The code is still dependent on the targetValue function.
+The code is still dependent on the ```targetValue``` function.

 Ideally, you'd like the action to accept only the data it needs:
 ```javascript